-In 1875, a miner named John B. Pearson found gold in a narrow canyon in the Northern Black Hills.
-This canyon became known as “Deadwood Gulch,” because of the many dead trees that lined the canyon walls.
-According to Colonel Richard I. Dodge, there were an estimated 800 white men mining the Hills at this time.
+In 1875, John B. Pearson found gold in a narrow canyon in the Northern Black Hills.
+This canyon became known as “Deadwood Gulch” because of the many dead trees lined the canyon walls.
+According to Colonel Richard I. Dodge, an estimated 800 white men were mining the Hills at this time.

 Although the Manuel’s had been lucky, there were hundreds of others that were not so fortunate.
 Though most of the early settlers of Deadwood were gold miners, the lawless region naturally attracted a crowd of rough and shady characters.